StampedPassp0rt/DSI-DC-1/week-01/2.3-lesson/readme.md

 You can use any object (such as strings, arrays, lists, tuples, dict and so on) in a for loop in Python.

-The while loop tells the computer to do something as long as a condition is met.

 ###While Loops

 A while loop consists of a block of code and a condition.
 The condition is evaluated, and if the condition is true, the code within the block is executed.
 This repeats until the condition becomes false.